 You are looking at the site of our new lodge, which was completed in July 2015.
 This view is from the far corner of the back lawn.

 The Nova Centre is the largest integrated development project undertaken in Nova Scotia’s history.
 The new convention centre is just one element of the Nova Centre.

 Experience the Bay of Fundy tides at Parrsboro Wharf

 View of Nova Scotias well-known landmark, the famous Peggys Cove Lighthouse.

-View of the cove from Tom’s Lobster Shack.
+View of the cove from the Holy Mackerel gift shop.